elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-is-the-significance-of-the-p-vs-np-problem-in-computational-theory.md

 url: /learn/computer-science/questions/what-is-the-significance-of-the-p-vs-np-problem-in-computational-theory
 score: -1.0
 related_article1:
-    id: 160815
+    id: 160818
-    title: How does cardinality relate to the comparison of infinite sets?
+    title: >-
+        What breakthroughs have been made in primality testing algorithms?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-does-cardinality-relate-to-the-comparison-of-infinite-sets
+    url: /learn/computer-science/questions/what-breakthroughs-have-been-made-in-primality-testing-algorithms
 related_article2:
-    id: 160799
+    id: 161135
-    title: How does the level of representation impact algorithm complexity?
+    title: >-
+        Explain the traveling salesman problem and its role in NP-completeness.
     subject: Computer Science
-    url: /learn/computer-science/questions/how-does-the-level-of-representation-impact-algorithm-complexity
+    url: /learn/computer-science/questions/explain-the-traveling-salesman-problem-and-its-role-in-npcompleteness
 related_article3:
-    id: 161141
+    id: 160810
-    title: How can the irrationality of a number be proven?
+    title: >-
+        What are the implications of the halting problem on static and dynamic analysis?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-can-the-irrationality-of-a-number-be-proven
+    url: /learn/computer-science/questions/what-are-the-implications-of-the-halting-problem-on-static-and-dynamic-analysis
 related_article4:
-    id: 161145
+    id: 161128
-    title: What breakthroughs have been made in primality testing algorithms?
+    title: >-
+        Explain the role of abstraction in simplifying complex computing problems.
     subject: Computer Science
-    url: /learn/computer-science/questions/what-breakthroughs-have-been-made-in-primality-testing-algorithms
+    url: /learn/computer-science/questions/explain-the-role-of-abstraction-in-simplifying-complex-computing-problems
 related_article5:
-    id: 160967
+    id: 161141
-    title: What are the mathematical implications of infinite sets in set theory?
+    title: >-
+        How can the irrationality of a number be proven?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-mathematical-implications-of-infinite-sets-in-set-theory
+    url: /learn/computer-science/questions/how-can-the-irrationality-of-a-number-be-proven
 ---

 &nbsp;